If you’ve been working to better manage your rental property income, you’ve probably run into some pitfalls.

 - Other factors

-It’s generally agreed that a healthy number is somewhere around 7-10%, but you should shoot for above that.
+It’s generally agreed that a healthy number is somewhere around 7-10%, but you should calculate and shoot for above that.

 However, keep in mind that this changes a bit depending on if you're talking about property management companies vs. a solo property owner/manager.